Short-staffed and COVID-battered, U.S. hospitals are hiring more foreign nurses

 "They are getting tired, and they are leaving," Titensor says.

-Last fall's surge of COVID cases resulted in Montana having the highest rate in the nation for a time, and Billings Clinics' ICU was bursting with patients.
+Last fall's surge of COVID-19 cases resulted in Montana having the highest rate in the nation for a time, and Billings Clinic's ICU was bursting with patients.
 Republican Gov. Greg Gianforte sent the National Guard to Billings Clinic and other Montana hospitals; the federal government sent pharmacists and a naval medical team.

 Like most hospitals, Billings Clinic has sought to abate its staffing shortage with traveling nurses — contract workers who typically go where the pandemic demands.
 The clinic has paid up to $200 an hour for their services, and, at last fall's peak, had as many as 200 traveling nurses as part of its workforce.